This article was originally published in IEEE Spectrum: The Institute.

 More than 150 teens from around the world spent two weeks this year experiencing what it’s like to be an engineer, thanks to the IEEE TryEngineering Summer Institute.

 The program offers students an on-campus living experience while building teamwork and essential communication skills necessary for success as an engineer through hands-on activities and educational programs.
-It took place on three U.S. campuses: the University of California, Riverside; Texas A&M University, in College Station; and Vaughn College, in Flushing, N.Y.
+It took place on three U.S. campuses: the University of California, Riverside; Texas A&M University.

 Students ages 12 to 17—or those entering grades 8 through 12 as of September—are eligible to attend the two-week program.
 Registration is now open for next year’s enrollment.